-by Greg King on September 4, 2013 in Network-Attached Storage
+by Greg King on September 4, 2013 in Networking, Storage

 A great thing about the NAS market is that competition is huge, and in our minds, Synology has done a fantastic job of making sure that this competition has been keeping on its toes.
 Each one of the company’s NASes we’ve tested to date have impressed, and fortunately, the DS213+ isn’t about to become an exception.